Inclusion and diversity at GSK

 We have pledged our support for the UN LGBTI global business standards and are members of Open for Business.
 This is a coalition of leading global companies dedicated to LGBT+ inclusion who are concerned about the spread of anti-LGBT+ policies in many countries in which they operate and are serious about taking action on LGBT+ inclusion globally.

-In 2020 the Global LGBT+ Council objectives include:
+Our Global LGBT+ Council objectives include:

 - Ranking in the top 10 in the UK Stonewall Index.